sjt-github/Hemberg-scRNA-seq-Course/docs/11-confounders.md

 <p class="caption">(\#fig:confound-find-pcs-total-features)PC correlation with the number of detected genes</p>
 </div>

-Indeed, we can see that PC1 can be completely explained by the number of the detected genes.
+Indeed, we can see that PC1 can be almost completely explained by the number of the detected genes.
 In fact, it was also visible on the PCA plot above.
 This is a well-known issue in scRNA-seq and was described [here](http://biorxiv.org/content/early/2015/12/27/025528).

 ## Explanatory variables